Michael Christian Festing: Biography

 In the mid-1720s Festing began to compose music, mostly for the violin at the beginning but later works for orchestra, art songs, and a small amount of both sacred music and theatre music followed.
 The earliest mention of music composed by him is from a 1726 concert advertisement.
 That same year he helped found the Academy of Ancient Music, along with such composers as William Croft and Giovanni Bononcini, and participated in that group until he left over the Bononcini–Lotti affair in 1731.
 Festing remained active in concerts throughout London, notably replacing James Moore as a member of the King's Musick on 4 November 1726.
 His position at court led to the performance of three sets of his minuets for the birthdays of King George II and Queen Caroline, each "perform'd at the Ball at Court" in 1734 and 1735.
 Festing also performed several solo concerts in London, notably at the York Buildings, Villiers Street in 1729.

 In 1730 Festing published his first composition, Twelve Solos for a Violin and Thorough Bass op.
 1, which was dedicated to the Earl of Plymouth.
 In 1993 a manuscript of three of his opus 4 violin solos was discovered, which musicologists believe belonged to one of Festing's pupils and dates from the early 1730s.
 Festing became the director of the orchestra at the Italian opera house in 1737.
 The following year, along with Edward Purcell (eldest son of Henry Purcell), Thomas Arne, William Boyce, Johann Christoph Pepusch, and George Frideric Handel, he founded the Fund for the Support of Decay'd Musicians and their Families, later known as the Royal Society of Musicians; of which for many years he acted as honorary secretary.

 In 1742 Festing was appointed musical director of the Ranelagh Gardens when they were first opened.
-While there he composed music for the entertainments in the pleasure garden and lead the band there until his death in London in 1752.
+While there he composed music for the entertainments in the pleasure garden and lead the band there until his death in London in 1752 aged 46.
 He had two sons and two daughters, and his son Michael (born 1725) married Maurice Greene's daughter, Katherine.